 To accomplish what happened next took a great deal of belief in themselves and each other, but the Seahawks took the game into overtime where victory was accomplished.
 Even when defeat seemed inevitable the Seahawks did not stop pressing forward.

 So what gave the Seahawks the willpower to not give up?
-As one of the only teams in the NFL with Mindfulness training, the answer is simple: resiliency and an adaptive mindset.
+As one of the only teams in the NFL with Mindfulness training, the answer is simple: resilience and an adaptive mindset.

 In December of 2014, Seattle Seahawks coach Pete Carroll was featured on the cover of Mindful Magazine with the headline “The Game Changer – How Seattle Seahawks Coach Pete Carroll is Reshaping NFL Culture.”